top of page

 It is important for owners to understand this concept.

 It is not the amount of exercise that is making the dog happy, it is the depth of connection the owner has with the dog that is going to change the dog.
-Once the dog has a focal point in life, once they have someone they can lean on and look up to, their perception and out look on life will change, which will in turn lead to more “happiness.”

 Exercise is not bad.
 I am not saying don’t exercise your dog.

 I have seen owners with really happy dogs who are very well exercised.
 These dogs and their humans have a great relationship.
 The connection they have is beautiful to watch.
 Their dogs are always hiking, playing, and doing lots of fun staff with their humans.
 When these dogs are running, hiking, playing..., they still pay close attention to their human and they still view their humans as the most relevant.
-They enjoy the exercises; but most importantly, they enjoy spending time with their human doing those exercises.
+They enjoy the exercises; but most importantly, they enjoy spending time with their human while doing those exercises.

 A lot of owners unfortunately don’t understand this concept.
 They don’t know that the priority should be placed on the connection the dog has with the human, not on the amount of exercises the dog gets.